SantonyChoi/docs/docs/examples.md

-These examples are a great way to quickly dive in and see how you can integrate Bitski into a dapp on the platforms we support.
-Both of these examples use the same contract and assets to demonstrate how you can use Bitski to build cross-platform dapps.
+These examples are a great way to quickly dive in and see how you can integrate Bitski into an app on the platforms we support.
+Both of these examples use the same contract and assets to demonstrate how you can use Bitski to build cross-platform apps.

-## Web based Dapp
+## Web based app

 ![Screenshot](public/web-dapp.png)